angular/angular/adev/src/content/guide/templates/control-flow.md

 The value of the `track` expression determines a key used to associate array items with the views in the DOM.
 Having clear indication of the item identity allows Angular to execute a minimal set of DOM operations as items are added, removed or moved in a collection.

-Loops over immutable data without `trackBy` as one of the most common causes for performance issues across Angular applications.
+Loops over immutable data without `trackBy` are one of the most common causes for performance issues across Angular applications.
 Because of the potential for poor performance, the `track` expression is required for the `@for` loops.
 When in doubt, using `track $index` is a good default.

 ### `$index` and other contextual variables